Datafiili/A-CodeChallenges/Challenges/Random number/1-Password-generator.md

-### Password generator
+# Password generator

-Write a function that will return a password.
+Write a function that will return a password that it created.

 The function must have following parameters:
 - Lenght (int)